 - Reduce stress – yoga, meditation, listen to some music, get some fresh air

-- Keep a diary of how your feeling – what helps/doesn’t help
+- Keep a diary of how you’re feeling – what helps and doesn’t help

 Conversation at work

-For many of us having a conversation about menopause is daunting, whether you’re experiencing symptoms of know someone that is it’s good to talk.
+For many of us having a conversation about menopause is daunting.

 Before your conversation